-Whenever something shocking occurs in our lives, most of the times any simpler explanations of it just aren’t satisfying.
+Whenever something shocking happens in our lives, most of the times any simpler explanation of the event doesn’t seem satisfying.
 We try to scrutinize and dig deeper to find appropriate explanations for that.
 Sometimes those theories are based on facts and sometimes they are not.

 14. Reichstag fire

-German government immediately suspended all civil liberties and announced attack on Communist party of Germany.
-The event followed by the fall of the German President Hindenburg and rise of the Hitler Nazi regime.
-Not until 1998, when some historians claimed that Marinus was just an arsonist and working on the behalf of Nazi party.
+German government immediately suspended all civil liberties and announced an attack on the Communist Party of Germany.
+The event was followed by the fall of the German President Hindenburg and rise of the Hitler Nazi regime.
+Not until 1998, when some historians claimed that Marinus was just an arsonist and working on the behalf of the Nazi party.